 We started with a practice of vipassana meditation in Sri Lanka and we finished a yoga teacher training course in India which stimulates us to become aware and develop this awareness of our body and mind.
 We teach yoga to the people we meet on the way and continue our practice.

-We experienced that it can be quit difficult to get distracted from your dreams and wishes in life and to get caught up in expectations.
-So it would be nice to go to that basis and to take the time to watch the sunrise, be conscious of what you eat, and pay attention to your ideas and observations and to hear your own voice calling instead the ones of others.
+We experienced that it can be quit difficult to get distracted from dreams and wishes in life and to get caught up in expectations.
+We noticed the human mind likes to live in the past or the future and it rarely lives in the present.
+Our aim is to develop mindfulness.
+To wake up with the sunrise, take time to watch the sunset, be conscious of what we eat, and pay attention to our ideas and observations.

 Do you have any questions, tips, or sponsor recommendations feel free to write us!